Skip to main content

 Native Asset Data vs. Vulcan Asset in the UI

-When initiating the first sync with an asset inventory connector for a new environment, the system processes the native asset data received on an asset.
-It creates a Vulcan Data out of it.
+When initiating the first sync with an asset inventory connector for a new environment, the system processes the native asset data received on an asset and creates Vulcan Data out of it.
 The Vulcan Platform distinguishes between native data (Native Assets Data) ingested from the connector and Vulcan data (Vulcan Asset).

 Native Asset Data